jsdelivr/unplugin-jsdelivr/README.md

 ## How It Works

 The plugin aims to resolve all the external modules into resolvable CDN URLs.

-It first transforms member style imports into default imports e.g.
+If the `transform` option is set to `true` and setup correctly, it first transforms member style imports into default imports e.g.

 ```ts
 import { map, merge as LodashMerge } from "lodash";